ktoso/rx-wiki/Mathematical-and-Aggregate-Operators.md

 > **Note:** in the scala language adaptor for RxJava, the `reduce(seed)` variant is called `foldLeft`.

+It is a bad idea to use `reduce` to collect emitted items into a mutable data structure.
+Instead, use [`collect`](Mathematical-and-Aggregate-Operators#collect) for that purpose.

 #### example:

 Imagine you have access to an Observable that emits a sequence of "Movie" objects that correspond to the "coming soon" movies from a theater.
 These objects include a number of items of information about the movie, including its title and opening day.
 You could use `reduce` to convert this sequence of Movie objects into a single list of titles, like this: